fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 - Updated project to net10.0 due to incoming net8.0 EOL
 - Update all NuGet packages to the latest version
 - Updated link to detailed article inside README since CodeProject website was completely shutted down

+v1.0.22
+- updated minimum framework to net472 due to XUnit V3 requirements (net462 apps can still use netstandard2.0 version of the package)
+- removed net6.0 as target framework due to package compatibility not guaranteed (net6.0 apps can still use netstandard2.0 version of the package)
+- added missing net48 as target framework

 # Detailed guide